 In 1876, Alexander Graham Bell, one of the inventors of the telephone uttered the first words ever transmitted over the line.
 They were to his assistant and are as historic as they are mundane: “Mr. Watson, come here, I want to see you.”
-Since then, trillions of words have been spoken into phones daily.
+Since then, trillions of words have been spoken on phones daily.
 How many calls have you made today?

 Whether they’re conducted in person, (as in the pre-pandemic days) or on Zoom, meetings have long been a mainstay of the business experience.
 That said, like the modern saying, “This could have been an email,” think twice before requesting someone’s time and attention in a group setting.

 The overreliance on “ye olde slide deck” may be fading out, but presentations remain a mainstay of the corporate conference room.
 And why not?
-A well-communicated presentation can be a rallying point for a project and galvanize the team together.
+A well-communicated and visually-appealing presentation can be a rallying point for a project and galvanize the team together.

 4. Emails and Texting

 Some pundits like to bemoan the fact that, as a culture, we spend too much time interacting with screens rather than each other.
 The fact is, we’re using the screens to interact with each other — usually through written communication.